EjilolaHammedEjitomiwa/Age_Calculator/README.md

 # Age_Calculator
-Age calculator app (years,months and month spent)
+An app that calculate the number of years,months,days,weeks,hour and minutes of users